yessergire/TrainDiagram/README.md

 The diagram has timeline on the x axis and stations on the y axis.
 The thin lines on the diagram represent the estimated schedule of a train and the bold lines represent the actual schedule.
+To see more information on the train move the mouse over to the circles that are on the line representing the train.
 The diagram can be dragged to move the time window on the x axis.
 The red vertical line shows the current time on the diagram.
 To reset the time window to the current time click the `reset view`-button.